Urban Sensing Using Existing Fiber-Optic Networks: Acknowledgements

 \section{Acknowledgements}

-The interrogator unit was loaned to us by Luna -- OptaSense.
-We thank Victor Yartsev and Andres Chavarria from Luna -- OptaSense, as well as the City of San Jose, and in particular Darren Thai and Ho Nguyen, for crucial help with the experiment.
-We thank Robert Clapp, Siyuan Yuan, Thomas Cullison, Jatin Aggarwal, Doyun Hwang, and Seunghoo Kim from Stanford University for helping with the data collection.
-We thank Chada Elalami for her help in figure enhancement.
+LUNA-Optasense contributed to the recording of DAS data in San Jose by loaning the instrument and providing field support.
+In particular, Andres Chavarria facilitated the instrument loaning, and Victor Yartsev helped in the field operations.
 We also thank Dubai Future Foundation, UnipolTech, Consiglio per la Ricerca in Agricoltura e l’Analisi dell’Economia Agraria, Volkswagen Group America, FAE Technology, Samoo Architects \& Engineers, Shell, GoAigua, ENEL Foundation, Kyoto University, Weizmann Institute of Science, Universidad Autónoma de Occidente, Instituto Politecnico Nacional, Imperial College London, Universitá di Pisa, KTH Royal Institute of Technology, AMS Institute and all the members of the MIT Senseable City Lab Consortium for supporting this research.
-The funders had no role in study design, data collection and analysis, decision to publish or preparation of the manuscript.
+We appreciate the support from the Stanford Doerr School of Sustainability and the Center for Computation in handling the large datasets generated by DAS systems.
+We thank Robert Clapp, Siyuan Yuan, Thomas Cullison, Jatin Aggarwal, Doyun Hwang, and Seunghoo Kim from Stanford University for helping with the data collection, as well as the City of San Jose -- particularly Darren Thai and Ho Nguyen -- for crucial help with the experiment.
+We thank Chada Elalami, Isabel Waitz, and Sabrina Tian from the Senseable City Laboratory at MIT for their help in enhancing figures and creating the featured image.